Guta Moura Guedes: Lectures, conferences and teaching

 Moura Guedes has regularly participated in lectures, debates and conferences on social and sustainable development, on design and on culture in Portugal, abroad and digitally.
 Examples of these are, "Torino Geodesign" (2008), "Miartalks, Curating Design" (2014), "Uselessness: Is this humankind’s most valuable tool?"
 (2018) and with the Vitra Design Museum (2021), She taught Design & Innovation at Católica Lisbon School of Business and Economics.

 Honours

-In 2005 Moura Guedes was honoured by the French Government with the “Ordre de Chevalier des Arts et des Lettres” for her work in the field of design and culture around the world.
+In 2005 Moura Guedes was honoured by the French Government with the “Ordre de Chevalier des Arts et des Lettres”, and in 2024 by the President of the Italian Republic with the "Ordine dei Cavalieri al Merito della Repubblica Italiana, da Ordine Della Stella d’Italia", for her contributions to design and culture worldwide.